Francisco658/AP/Source Code/Images/README.md

-# Imagens usadas na construção do modelo LLM
+# Images used in the development of the LLM model